 At the Henry B. Plant Museum, you’ll slide past the hotel’s opulent original furnishings and decor, including an eye-popping collection of European and Oriental art.
 History buffs will likewise dig the museum’s exhibit detailing the hotel’s role as a base of military operations during the Spanish-American War.

 Ybor City Museum State Park

-For a taste of the city’s Latin heritage, pencil a visit to Ybor City Museum State Park.
+For a taste of the city’s Latin heritage, pencil in a visit to Ybor City Museum State Park.
 Located in Tampa’s National Historic Landmark District, the museum sprawls over a 1920s-era bakery, Mediterranean-style garden, and historic cigar factory worker’s “casita.”

 If you’re a cigar aficionado, the Ybor City Museum State Park is one of the city’s must-sees.
 Through its self-guided exhibits, the museum details the early days of Ybor City’s cigar industry and its road to becoming the “Cigar Capital of the World.”
 You’ll also get to immerse yourself in Ybor City’s cultural history as you wander around the Ferlita Bakery, gardens, and historic house.